srl-labs/sros-anysec-lab/README.md

 ### SROS Image

-The SROS vSIMs image files are available under Nokia's internal registry.
+The SROS vSIMs image file used is 23.10R1, and is available under Nokia's internal registry.
 If you don't have access to it, then you must get the SROS image and manually import them to CLAB following the instructions here: https://containerlab.dev/manual/vrnetlab/#vrnetlab

 The stepts are: